GeorlitGeorge/markdown-portfolio/_includes/04-lists.md

-My favourite things
+My favourite things :lis
 - 😄
-- 💝
+- ❤️

 More about me
 - loves reading